Sunburst Award nominee

 “Grigorescu is a literary sorceress — who has possibly hung out with the Louisiana witches, because she evoked them something strong in this book.” — Bella’s Bookshelves

-“An intense debut bolstered by a powerful sense of place.” — Globe & Mail
+“An intense debut bolstered by a powerful sense of place.” — Globe and Mail

 “Grigorescu applies just the right tonal touch to her macabre subject matter . . .
 The book is full of riveting prose about complex, fallible characters.
 I rushed through the final chapter impatient to see how it would all end — and the ambiguous final plot twist cries out for a sequel.” — Quill & Quire